alejandro-isaza/lxml/README.md

 };
 ```

+Inheriting from `BaseRecursiveHandler` gives us a `_result` property and getters for convenience.
 We keep a reference to the parent node so that we can set the parent to any nodes that we build at this level in the tree.
 We also have a pointer to a sub-handler that we are going to create on-demand.
 Now here is the implementation:

 ```cpp
 NodeHandler::NodeHandler() : _parentNode() {}